GoogleCloudPlatform/click-to-deploy/k8s/grafana/README.md

   [YOUR_BACKUP_FILE_PATH]
 ```

-To secure your data, we recommend to upload the backup file to a reliable remote location, like
+To secure your data, we recommend that you upload the backup file to
-a Google Cloud Storage bucket.
+a reliable remote location, such as a Google Cloud Storage bucket.

 ## Restore the database

-To restore the Grafana database from backup we will overwrite the `grafana.db` file with a backup
+To restore the Grafana database, you overwrite the `grafana.db` file with
-data and recreate the Grafana server's Pod.
-Run the following instructions:
+an earlier backup, and recreate the Grafana server's Pod.
+Note that your
+username and password are also restored from the earlier backup.

+Run the following commands:

 ```shell
 kubectl cp [YOUR_BACKUP_FILE_PATH] \